ViƱales Cuba: Ultimate Traveler’s Guide

 ViƱales, Cuba

-ViƱales, Cuba is located about two and a half to three hours west of Havana in the province of Pinar del Rio.
-Best known for having some of the most dramatic landscape in the Caribbean, ViƱales Valley, it’s a true stunner – pictures don’t do this beautiful landscape justice!
+ViƱales, Cuba is a tiny town located about two and a half hours west of Havana in the province of Pinar del Rio, hidden in the heart of the dramatic Valle de ViƱales – ViƱales Valley.

-Marked by unique limestone “karsts” that seem to jut out from an otherwise flat landscape, the ViƱales Valley is easily distinguishable from other spots in Cuba, and home to some of the most beautiful natural sites you can imagine.
+Pictures don’t do this beautiful landscape justice!
+Marked by unique limestone “karsts” that seem to jut out from an otherwise flat landscape, the ViƱales Valley is easily distinguishable from other spots in Cuba and home to some of the most beautiful natural sites you can imagine.

 ViƱales Cuba is a worthy inclusion on any Cuba itinerary just to take in the beautiful landscape alone!
 However, there is also so much more to see and so many things to do in ViƱales – think horseback riding through tobacco plantations, exploring caves and underground springs, and some of the best hiking in Cuba.

-The small town of ViƱales can be found in the heart of the Valle de ViƱales (ViƱales Valley), and is where most visitors stay when visiting this renowned destination.
-While this small town has its charms, including wonderful, welcoming casa particular rooms and apartments for rent and a few great restaurants and bars, there isn’t much to this small town.
+While this small town has its charms, including wonderful, welcoming casa particular rooms and apartments for rent, and a few great restaurants and bars, there isn’t much to this small town.
+The real draw of visiting this rural area of Cuba is the impressive landscape of the valley.

 The proximity of ViƱales to Havana and the ease of getting here makes a trip to ViƱales even easier to incorporate into any Cuba itinerary – ViƱales is an easy day trip, or even better, an overnight.

-What is ViƱales Cuba Known For?
+What Is ViƱales Known For?

 ViƱales is also known for being in the center of the region that produces Cuba’s (and the world’s!) best tobacco.
 Visiting a tobacco farm in ViƱales is another popular activity, fascinating even if you don’t like cigars.
 You’ll learn so much about the tobacco-making process and be able to buy cigars directly from the farmers themselves!